LWJGLX/lwjgl3-swt/README.md

 ## What does it get me?

 Support for:
-- creating OpenGL 3.0 and 3.2 core/compatibility contexts
+- creating OpenGL 3.0 and 3.2 core/compatibility contexts (including debug context)
-- Multisampled framebuffers
+- floating-point and sRGB pixel formats
+- multisampled framebuffers (also with different number of color samples - Nvidia only)
 - v-sync/swap control
+- context flush control
+- robust buffer access
+- sync'ing buffer swaps over multiple windows and cards - Nvidia only

 ## Why does it exist?